 Despite covering a huge swathe of territory, these fascinating countries attract relatively few visitors in comparison with other regions in Europe and this is a shame as there is so much for you to see and do in terms of history and culture with lots of stunning scenery and natural sights also on show.

-While Kiev, Moscow and Saint Petersburg have the most attractions to offer up in terms of glorious architecture, amazing museums and their thriving arts and culture scenes, the Baltic capitals of Riga, Tallinn and Vilnius all boast wonderful old towns while Chisinau and Minsk are very much hidden gems with the latter being the capital of the last dictatorship in Europe.
+While Kyiv, Moscow and Saint Petersburg have the most attractions to offer up in terms of glorious architecture, amazing museums and their thriving arts and culture scenes, the Baltic capitals of Riga, Tallinn and Vilnius all boast wonderful old towns while Chisinau and Minsk are very much hidden gems with the latter being the capital of the last dictatorship in Europe.

 With beautiful Black Sea coastlines for you to explore, the craggy Carpathian Mountains to climb and the endless forests of Belovezhskaya National Park to hike through, Eastern Europe is awash with nature and the only question really is where to begin.